thrishank/shopifyblinks/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

+6. Create a shopify developement Store(dev stores already have some products so you can test the app easily) and create a access token as specified in the profile page

 ## Project Structure

 The project follows a typical Next.js structure with some additional directories: